-High-resolution climate modeling and machine learning
+High-resolution modeling and machine learning

 Machine learning, foundation models and subgrid-scale physics